la2050/archive/_organizations/the-dinner-party-the-kitchen-widow-hope-after-project-first-seating.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      The Dinner Party is a community of mostly 20- and 30-somethings who’ve each experienced significant loss, and get together over dinner parties to talk about it and the ways in which it continues to affect our lives.
-    - >-
-      Changing the way we approach #lifeafterloss through candid conversation and breaking bread.
 title: 'The Dinner Party, The Kitchen Widow, Hope After Project, First Seating'
-uri: >-
-  /organizations/the-dinner-party-the-kitchen-widow-hope-after-project-first-seating/
 extrapolated_project_ids:
   - '5102300'
 project_titles_from_extrapolated_project_ids:
-  - The Good Grief Garden
-project_titles:
-  - The Good Grief Garden
-project_titles_from_project_ids:
   - The Good Grief Garden
 original_project_titles:
   - The Good Grief Garden